dingy stolen - Komo Island, Fiji

 At pace, the downwind search started.

-We continued our guided meander before finally bidding farewell and being gifted local bread, which we returned with powdered milk and enough lollipops for the school kids.
+We continued our guided meander before finally bidding farewell and being gifted local bread, which we returned with powdered milk and enough lollipops for all the school kids.

 We thought we may return with items for the school as a surprise a bit later too.